529 College Savings Plan Statistics

 Data Summary

-College costs have soared in the past few decades.
-Today, the average cost of college is nearly $36,000 per year.
-Plus, tuition has more than doubled in the past 30 years.
-If you’re trying to save for your child or grandchild’s future education, it’s hard to know how to prepare.
+College costs continue to creep up.
+In fact, the average college tuition inflation rate from 2000-2022 is 5% per year.
+If you’re trying to save for your child or grandchild’s future education, it can seem impossible to prepare.

 This report covers information and statistics about college savings plans.
-Then we’ll dive deeper into the most popular college savings accounts: 529 plans.
+We’ll also dive deeper into the most popular college savings accounts: 529 plans.

 Table of Contents